issp-center-dev/dsqss/doc/en/dla/users-manual/input_simple.rst

 ``parameter``
 +++++++++++++++++
-A table specifying simulation parameters such as the inverse temperature.
+A table denoting simulation parameters such as the inverse temperature.
 This table is used in ``dla_pre`` and ``dla_pgen``.

 Keys in the ``parameter`` table are following: